How to Respond to an Interview Request: Expert Tips + Email Templates

 A rapid response demonstrates your interest in the opportunity.
 And vice versa, if you respond in three days, they can decide that you aren't interested much.

-Don't send your interview response as a new email thread.
-Hit the "Reply" button to continue the thread under the same email subject line and make it easier for an employer to track your conversation.
+To respond, click the "Reply" button to continue the thread under the same email subject line and make it easier for an employer to track your conversation.
 Thus, if they want to locate any details from the conversation with you or important files, they will easily find them.

 Express gratitude and excitement early in your response.
 Thank the recruiter for contacting you and show appreciation for the opportunity.
 Do not neglect this part.
 Every recruiter is looking for a candidate who would be excited about the opportunity and the company and not just look for whatever job to pay the bills.
 So, expressing enthusiasm will work in your favor.